iholloma/crdh/_essays/v01-09-revealing-political-bias.md

 ![Slopegraph showing how the major subjects depicted in Herblock cartoons changed during Eisenhower's second adminstration, from nineteen fifty-seven to nineteen sixty, measured by the percetage of cartoons from each topic in each year.](/assets/img/v01/appleford/figure7.png)
 {% endfigure %}

-{% figure caption: "Slopegraph of percentage of major subjects depicted in Herblock cartoons, 1965--1968. *Source:* Simon Appleford, *Herblock Cartoon Database, 1946--1976.* Note the trajectory of the 'Other' category, which in 1965 is ranked second, behind the 'Johnson
+{% figure caption: "Figure 8.
+Slopegraph of percentage of major subjects depicted in Herblock cartoons, 1965--1968. *Source:* Simon Appleford, *Herblock Cartoon Database, 1946--1976.* Note the trajectory of the 'Other' category, which in 1965 is ranked second, behind the 'Johnson